opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

 The method ``RANSAC`` can handle practically any ratio of outliers but it needs a threshold to distinguish inliers from outliers.
-The method ``LMeDS`` does not need any threshold but it works correctly only when there are more than 50
+The method ``LMeDS`` does not need any threshold but it works correctly only when there are more than 50% of inliers.
+Finally, if there are no outliers and the noise is rather small, use the default method (``method=0``).
-%
-of inliers.
-Finally,
-if you are sure the computed features have only a small noise present but no outliers, the default method could be the best choice.??

 The function is used to find initial intrinsic and extrinsic matrices.
 Homography matrix is determined up to a scale.
 Thus, it is normalized so that